 Call: 1993 QC: 2009

-Leigh-Ann has wide advocacy experience at all levels including the Supreme Court and House of Lords as well as commercial arbitration.
-She has recently succeeded in two cases before the Supreme Court (The Atomic Veterans Litigation and The Employers' Liability Policy Trigger Litigation) and is currently appearing in a further appeal to the Supreme Court in International Energy Group Ltd v Zurich which relates to the insurance of asbestos liabilities.
-She was successful in the Court of Appeal in The Miners’ Knee Litigation and is acting in an international arbitration arising out of a high-value and complex IT contract.
-Leigh-Ann has extensive experience of handling group/multi-party litigation and is especially noted for cases involving technical or scientific evidence.
+Leigh-Ann has wide advocacy experience at all levels, including the Supreme Court and House of Lords.
+She succeeded in two cases before the Supreme Court (The Atomic Veterans Litigation and The Employers' Liability Policy Trigger Litigation) and one before the House of Lords (Medcalf v Mardell).
+She is currently appearing in another appeal to the Supreme Court in International Energy Group Ltd v Zurich which relates to the insurance of asbestos liabilities.
+She also acts as an advocate and arbitrator in commercial and insurance arbitrations and is currently acting in a very high value international arbitration.
+Leigh-Ann has extensive experience of handling group/multi-party litigation and is especially noted for cases involving complex technical or scientific evidence.

-Leigh-Ann holds the appointment of First Counsel to the Welsh Government.
-Prior to her appointment to silk, Leigh-Ann held the appointment of Treasury Counsel (A Panel) and since taking silk she has continued to act in Government cases upon the nomination of the Attorney-General.
-She has acted for a wide range of Government departments and other public bodies on issues including public law, EC law and human rights for approximately 17 years.
+Leigh-Ann was appointed First Counsel to the Welsh Government in November 2013, a role which she combines with her other practice.
+Prior to her appointment to silk, Leigh-Ann held the appointment of Treasury Counsel (A Panel) and since taking silk she has continued to act in cases for the UK Government upon the nomination of the Attorney-General.
+Over the course of some 18 years, she has acted for a wide range of Government departments and other public bodies on issues including public law, EC law and human rights.

-Leigh-Ann accepts instructions as a mediator (CEDR accredited) and as an arbitrator.
+Leigh-Ann accepts instructions as a mediator (CEDR accredited).

 She specialises in the following areas of practice: